Good Documentation Practices Translations (GDP/GDocP)

 Life Science Regulatory Translations

-Currently, a number of regulatory agencies enforce Good Documentation Practices (GDocP) for life science companies, including the US FDA, the EU’s EMA, Australia’s TGA, Health Canada, and the WHO.
+Currently, several regulatory agencies enforce Good Documentation Practices (GDocP) for life science companies, including the US FDA, the EU’s EMA, Australia’s TGA, Health Canada, and the WHO.
 With multiple markets and agencies at play, different requirements for language and translations exist, depending on which jurisdictions you may find yourself under.
-It is therefore essential that companies working in this space use a qualified languages service provider (LSP) who is both knowledgeable of global regulations for medications and medical devices and has proven experience working in competitive international life science markets.
+It is, therefore, essential that companies working in this space use a qualified language service provider (LSP) who is knowledgeable of global regulations for medications and medical devices and has proven experience working in competitive international life science markets.

 In addition to helping companies comply with GDocP standards and localize essential documents, CSOFT Health Sciences offers a full range of translations for life science regulatory documents, including licensing agreement translations, patent application translations, investigator’s brochure (IB) translations, IRB correspondence translations, and clinical trial protocol translations.